 “I won't say they are indigenous, but they do have some strict beliefs that they hold, and we

-cannot violate that belief.
+cannot violate those beliefs.
 We need to talk to them, we need to talk to their community leaders, and we need to, I guess, we call it musyawarah in Indonesia, to sit and talk about things.
-We know this is healthy, and you know something's important for you, let's find a common ground.
+We know this is healthy, and you know something's important for you; let's find a common ground.
 That's how I benefited.
-Just knowing that benefits me that I still have a broad thing to learn.
+Just knowing that benefits me, that I still have a broad thing to learn.
 Cultural approach is such an interesting thing for me.”
 (S3)

 “And a lot of times, it turns out that we as students of the Faculty of Forestry, and also from the Faculty of Economics and Management, it turns out that our theory is like this, and when in the field, it turns out that the application is like this in the field.
 Sometimes there are things that are quite different from the theory.
 And that really, in a specific and general way, it helps a lot from the experience.”
 (S6)

 “I would like to add, ma'am.
-So, as [another student] said, it's related to Pinu Injul, where Pinu Injul is a value, a local knowledge, or core value of local wisdom.
-We made it as a basis for us to organize this social initiative programme, ma'am.
+So, as [another student] said, it's related to Pinu Injul, where Pinu Injul is a value, a local knowledge, or a core value of local wisdom.
+We made it as a basis for us to organise this social initiative programme, ma'am.
 Like that.
-So, again, our goal is local village.
+So, again, our goal is the local village.
 So, whether we like it or not, to bring the programme closer [to the community], we use values that are already respected by the people there.”
 (S7).

 5.3 Benefits to Beneficiaries or Partners Involved